Runtime Authorization Layer

 JetStream, Portal26, Singulr, Prompt Security, or another AI-specific security tool

 AI security tools in this category primarily govern by observation and attribution — they analyze what agents did, correlate behavior across sessions, and surface anomalies after the fact.
 Some offer LLM-level guardrails on model inputs and outputs.
 These are real capabilities.
-They are not enforcement.
+They are not authorization.

 The attestation separation principle makes this concrete: any entity that can act cannot independently attest to its own behavior.
 An agent cannot audit itself.
 A tool downstream of the execution path can only see what the agent already decided to emit.
-Independent inline governance is not a nice-to-have — it is a logical requirement.

 06